MikalMirkas/d2-writeups/_posts/2022-03-05-vow-of-the-disciple.md

 - Pyramid: After the large fall in the pyramid, turn around.
 Shard is on the left of the door.
 - Give: Right before first encounter, left of the Acquisition encounter entrance.
 Shootable's on top of the door frame.
 - Darkness: In the area where the Acquisition encounter is, the door on the furthest left can be opened by shooting the shard in front of the sphinx.
-- Traveler: In the first area after the collection text appears, at the back of the room.
+- Traveler: In the first area after the "Collection" area text appears, at the back of the room.
 Fragment is hidden on top.
-- Worship: Caretaker encounter, floor 4.
+- Worship: Collection encounter, floor 4.
 Shard is near the entrance of the room, on the left.
 Door is near the entrance of the room, on the right.
-- Light: Floor after Caretaker that has the first fragment for the platforming segment.
+- Light: Floor after Collection that has the first fragment for the platforming segment.
 Door is on the wall, shard is hidden in the ceiling.
 - Stop: Third fragment for the platforming segment.
 Directly beneath the hidden chest room.
 - Guardian: After Exhibition, take the left staircase up one level then turn left and go to the edge.
 Shard is floating in the air.
 Door is hidden above the stairs, behind a pillar.
 - Kill: On the third floor after Exhibition, there are rooms with Taken Centurions.
 Shard is floating on the back wall.
-Door is in one of the right-side rooms.
+Door is in on the third floor on the right.

 ## Glyph Room {#glyphs}
 There are 27 interactables that each have a glyph.
 Walking near it will change the radar location to the name of the corresponding glyph - these need to be memorized for callouts.
 There is a 28th glyph which is just an empty circle with an ordinary black background, which denotes a lack of a glyph.